perladvent/perldotcom/content/article/_pub_2011_06_new-features-of-perl-514-unicode-strings.md

 point between 128 and 255?
 It's obviously not ASCII text.
 Is it Latin-1?
 Is it a raw byte?
 What should happen?

-If you intend it as a Latin-1 character (Ã, for example), then the regular expression metacharacter `\w` should match it, because an O even with a diaresis is still a letter.
+If you intend it as a Latin-1 character (Ö, for example), then the regular expression metacharacter `\w` should match it, because an O even with a diaresis is still a letter.
 The Perl 5 documentation refers to this as "character semantics".